tomcattigerkkk/DS502-AI-Engineer/DS502-1703/Homework/week1/README.md

 # MXNET-Week1 part2

 homework for MXNet W1 part 2.
-There are still some problem by inception layer
+There are still some problems by inception layer